moosylog/exchange_collectors/README.md

-# bittrex_v3_auth
-Bittrex v3 API Authentication | Google Apps Script GAS | Private Request
+# Bittrex API v3 Authentication
+Bittrex provides a simple and powerful API consisting of REST endpoints for transactional operations .

+# Sample code to list balances
+Sign an API v3 authenticated request
+List account balances across available currencies.
+Returns a Balance entry for each currency for which there is either a balance or an address.

+This is some sample Google Apps Script GAS code and can be used in Google Sheets

+moosylog@gmail.com